by Aaron Browder, Open School staff member

 February 17, 2017

 Today I’m interviewing Open School staff member Tay Arrow.
 Tay grew up in the Boston area and graduated from Sudbury Valley School, the school that originally developed the model on which The Open School is based.
-Tay has also spent 3 years working at Sudbury Valley School as a staff, and her experiences there have been an asset to The Open School.
-Apart from that, she has studied literature at Northeastern University and Prifysgol Cymru Aberystwyth, attaining a BA and an MA with distinction.
-She is currently a single parent of two young boys.
+Tay has also spent 3 years working at Sudbury Valley School as a staff, and their experiences there have been an asset to The Open School.
+Apart from that, they have studied literature at Northeastern University and Prifysgol Cymru Aberystwyth, attaining a BA and an MA with distinction.
+They are currently a single parent of two young boys.

 Why did you come to be a staff at The Open School?